raphaelts3/articles/markdown/wyd2/1-intro-enc-dec.md

 ### Final version

-The third version I built after started checking how I was going to use that in a `connection/frame` layer, and it's basically the second version, but with more direct input now.
+The third version I built after starting to check how I was going to use that in a `connection/frame` layer, and it's basically the second version, but with more direct input now.
 This is likely the version that will be embedded into the server, unless I get better suggestions.
 Check it below:

 ```rust
     pub fn decode(&self, buffer: &mut Cursor<&mut [u8]>) {